Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Posterior inference for MRMM

 \textbf{3) Updating cluster assignments $z$ and component weights $\ww$:} Given $\XX$ and mixture parameters $\ss$ and $\ww$, we can easily resample the assignments $\zz$ that were discarded at the start of the previous step.
 This is no different from standard mixture models; for observation $i$: $ p(z_i = g | - ) \propto l^g_i, \ \forall g \in G. $ Clusters assignments for all observations are conditionally independent, so that these assignments can be carried out in parallel.

-In light of the first two update steps, updating the component weights $\ww$ is not strictly necessary, nevertheless it is very straightforward and improves mixing significantly.
+In light of the first two update steps, updating the weights $\ww$ is not strictly necessary, nevertheless it is very straightforward and improves mixing.
 Given cluster assignments $\zz$ and the number of mixture components $\card{\G}$, the mixture weights $\ww=\cbr{\w_j, j=1,\dots,|\G|}$ are independent of the other variables.
 A priori, the $\w_j$'s are independent $\dGamma{\aw, 1}$ random variables, or equivalently, are obtained by multiplying a sample from a $\dirichlet(\alpha,\dotsc,\alpha)$ distribution (the normalized weights) with an independent sample from a $\dGamma{|G|\alpha, 1}$ distribution (the sum of the weights)~\citep{devroye1986non}.
 We work with the latter representation, and seek to simulate from the posterior distribution of the normalized weights and the sum of the weights.
 It is easy to see that these continue to be independent under the posterior.
 The sum of the weights plays no role in the likelihood, and continues to follow a $\dGamma{|G|\alpha,1}$ distribution, while the Dirichlet-multinomial conjugacy implies that the normalized weights follow a $\dirichlet(\aw+n_1, \dots, \aw+n_{\CG})$, with $n_j$ the number of observations in component $j$.

-\textbf{4) Updating component locations $\ss$ and \matern birth-times $\tt$:} Again, updating the component locations $\ss$ and birth-times $\tt$ is not strictly necessary, nevertheless, we find doing it improves mixing.
-With the number of \matern events $\G$ and thinned \matern events $\G$ determined, updating these is straightforward, if a little tedious.
+\textbf{4) Updating component locations $\ss$ and \matern birth-times $\tt$:} Again, updating $\ss$ and $\tt$ is not strictly necessary, nevertheless, we find this improves mixing.
+With $|\G|$ and $|\Gt|$ determined, updating these is straightforward, if a little tedious.
 Unlike standard mixture models, because of repulsion, component locations are not conditionally independent.
-Write $\s_j$ for the location of $j$-th component, and write $\XX_j$ for the observations assigned to this component.
-Then, the conditional distribution of $\s_j$ is
+Write $\s_j$ for the location of $j$-th component, and $\G_{(\s_j=\s^*)}$ for $G$ with $\s_j$ updated to $\s^*$.
+Then, writing $\XX_j$ for the observations assigned component $j$, the conditional of $\s_j$ is